ecohealthalliance/grits-api/README.md

 You may elect to install all GRITS components at once (this backend, the front-end [diagnostic-dashboard](https://github.com/ecohealthalliance/diagnostic-dashboard), and the [girder](https://github.com/ecohealthalliance/girder) database) by following the instructions in the [grits-deploy-scripts](https://github.com/ecohealthalliance/grits-deploy-scripts) project.

 The provided deploy script [deploy.sh](deploy.sh) will fetch all dependencies, include nltk data and annie, and use `supervisorctl` to launch the API server and celery processes for managing diagnoses.
-(TODO Nathan please flesh this out a little bit)
+There are 3 celery task queues, `priority`, `process` and `diagnose`.
+The process queue is for scraping and extracting articles prior to diagnosis.
+We recommend running a single threaded worker process on the process queue because it primarily makes http requests, so it spends most of it's time idling.
+The diagnose queue should have several worker processes as it is very CPU intensive.
+The priority queue is for both processing and diagnosing articles and should have a dedicated worker process for immediatly diagnosing individual articles.
+See the supervisor config in the grits-deploy-scripts for examples of how to initialize the various types of workers.

 This deploy script relies on config files and other steps performed by [grtis-deploy-scripts](https://github.com/ecohealthalliance/grits-deploy-scripts), so should not be used in isolation.